 Sujiko vs Ikura: Salmon Roe in Japanese Cuisine

-In addition to Ikura, actually, there is one more Japanese food delicacy made of salmon roe or trout roe, which is similar to Ikura and called “Sujiko (筋子)”.
+As you may know, in addition to Ikura, there is one more Japanese food delicacy made of salmon roe or trout roe, which is called “Sujiko (筋子)”.

 |Ikura (いくら)||Sujiko (筋子)|